 8) Speech Recognition: Data Science enables speech recognition, which is the technology that converts spoken language into text.
 Speech recognition has many applications, such as virtual assistants, voice-controlled devices, customer service systems, and transcription services.

-9) Targeted Advertising: Data Science enhances targeted advertising by showing personalised ads based on the user’s interests and behaviour.
-Digital marketing platforms use Data Science for this purpose.
+9) Targeted Advertising: Data Science enhances targeted advertising by showing personalised ads based on the userโs interests and behaviour.
+Digital platforms use Data Science in Marketing for this purpose, allowing for more effective and tailored advertising strategies.

 10) Airline Route Planning: Data Science improves airline route planning by predicting flight delays and finding the optimal routes and stops for flights.
 Data Science helps the airline industry to save costs and increase customer satisfaction.